isrvasconcelos/SystemsIdentification-2017.2/README.md

 # SystemsIdentification-2017.2

-Run the file "install_dependencies.sh" to fetch the required packages for the experiments:
+Run the file "install_dependencies.sh" on the shell to fetch the required packages for the experiments:

 		sh install_dependencies.sh

 On directory At1, the description of files are showed below:
 - The file "evaluation.R" runs the whole experiment.